Documentation Index

 | You want to reuse an existing song structure | Suno Extend API or Suno Cover API |

 Many Suno integrations are built around background jobs.
-That means your app often needs to:- Store the returned
+That means your app usually needs to choose one of these patterns:- Poll Fetch V2 until the job is finished

-- Or receive a webhook callback through
+- Or pass a

-5. Add the most useful follow-up endpoints
+6. Add the most useful follow-up endpoints

 Once the first generation flow works, these are usually the next endpoints teams adopt:- Suno Extend API to continue a good song idea